Skip to content

 });

-// identity.status === 'verified' when all records resolve
+// identity.status === 'verified' immediately upon creation

 Once your identity is verified, send with: